Lejo1/facebook_ad_library/README.md

 ## Contact

-If you've got any more information regarding Facebook's API/Library or believe there are any legal issues with the distribution of this data please contact me: <Lejo_1@web.de> or open an Issue!
+If you've got any more information regarding Facebook's API/Library or believe there are any legal issues with the distribution of this data please contact me: <ad-archive@nexxxt.cloud> or open an Issue!